Everything you swallow is NOT inside your body.

 As with any inflammation, it is NOT the amount of cause, it is the PRESENCE of ANY amount in some horses.
 Some people can be stung by dozens of bees while one sting can kill another person.
 Some people eat peanuts by the handful while in others, one peanut can swell their bodies grotesquely and stop them from breathing.

-What about the “poor keeper” horse that won’t gain weight when being fed as much grain as possible?
+What about the poor keeper that won’t gain weight when being fed as much grain as possible?
 The answer is that he is severely inflamed.
 The amount of energy being consumed by the horse to keep the grain out is greater than the amount of energy being produced by the digestion of the grain.
 A net negative energy consumption occurs causing the horse to use fat and muscle to maintain life.
 In these horses, removing all grain actually causes the horse to start gaining weight.
-The root problem may be type 1 diabetes.

 What is the 2 week no-grain challenge?